GirishCodeAlchemy/WebPageCapture/README.md

 ## **Usage**

-Certainly!
-Below is an example of how you can include the help command usage in the README markdown:

-markdown
-Copy code

 ### **Help and Usage:**

 For detailed information about the available flags and options, you can use the following command: